kzr8/moe-junyuanpri/_parents-portal/Relating To Your Child/Relating To Your Child.md

 <img src="/images/Help.png" style="width:300px;height:270px;margin-left:15px;" align = "right">

 Psychologists have observed that often, academic-related anxieties and its ensuing effect on a child's life stem from parents who, consciously or not, offload it on their child.

+Please click [here](/parents-portal/Relating-To-Your-Child/How-To-Help-Your-Child-Beat-Exam-Stress/) to read some tips on how you can help your child cope with exam pressure!